arvidn/libtorrent/trunk/docs/manual.rst

 connections where both ends have no utility in keeping the connection open.
 For instance if both ends have completed their downloads, there's no point in keeping it open.
 This defaults to ``true``.

+``auto_scrape_interval`` is the number of seconds between scrapes of queued torrents (auto managed and paused torrents).
+Auto managed torrents that are paused, are scraped regularly in order to keep track of their downloader/seed ratio.
+This ratio is used to determine which torrents to seed and which to pause.

+``auto_scrape_min_interval`` is the minimum number of seconds between any automatic scrape (regardless of torrent).
+In case there are a large number of paused auto managed torrents, this puts a limit on how often a scrape request is sent.

 pe_settings